Affiliate Disclosure: As an Amazon associate, I earn from qualifying purchases.

 You can prepare your printed decals at any point during your drying times.
 (Check out my post here on how to design water slide decals in CDS or google slides!)

-On the other side, I added a shadow layer Monogram.
+On the other side, I added a shadow layer Monogram cut with my Cricut.
 Check out my video tutorial here on how to make a shadow layer for text!

 I’d love if you come craft with me on Instagram!
 I post a ton of short video tutorials on all sorts of different DIY projects.
 Click the button below!